GoogleCloudPlatform/cloudml-samples/reinforcement_learning/README.md

 # Reinforcement Learning using Cloud ML Engine

-We present examples of running reinforcement learning (RL) algorithms on GCP using Cloud ML Engine, specifically, we provide implementations of [DDPG](https://arxiv.org/abs/1509.02971) and [TD3](https://arxiv.org/abs/1802.09477), train and tune their hyper-parameters in the [BipedalWalker](https://gym.openai.com/envs/BipedalWalker-v2) environment.
+We present examples of running reinforcement learning (RL) algorithms on GCP using Cloud ML Engine, specifically, we provide implementations of [DDPG](https://arxiv.org/abs/1509.02971), [TD3](https://arxiv.org/abs/1802.09477) and C2A2 (our improved version of TD3), train and tune their hyper-parameters in the [BipedalWalker](https://gym.openai.com/envs/BipedalWalker-v2) environment.

-## Learning curves from hyper-parameter tuning
+## Learning curves from hyper-parameter tuning a TD3 agent
 Learning curves from hyper-parameter tuning.
 ![Learning curves](img/learning_curve.png?raw=true)
 Learning curve from the trial with best scores.